open-covid-19/data/src/README.md

 ### New Tables
 To create a new table output, it is recommended to start by making a copy of the [_template](pipelines/_template) folder.
 The name of the folder will determine the file name of the output table, which will be placed under the output folder.
-For the pipeline chain to be automatically run, add an import statement to the [pipelines module init file](pipelines/__init__.py).
+For the data pipeline to be automatically run, add an import statement to the [pipelines module init file](pipelines/__init__.py).

 ## Architecture
-### Pipeline
+### Data Source
-Individual data sources are encoded as a `Pipeline`.
-Each pipeline goes through the following steps, executed in order:
+Individual data sources are encoded as a `DataSource`.
+Each data source goes through the following steps, executed in order:
 1. Fetch: download resources into raw data
-1. Parse: convert raw data to structured format
+1. Parse: convert raw data to intermediate structured format
 1. Merge: associate each record with a known `key`
 1. Filter: filter out unneeded data and keep only desired output columns

-The majority of the processing in a pipeline will likely take place in the `parse` step.
-All individual records output by the pipeline have to follow the following guidelines:
+The majority of the processing in a data source will likely take place in the `parse` step.
+All individual records output by the data source have to follow the following guidelines:
 * Each record **must** be matched with a known `key` present in the auxiliary [metadata table](data/metadata.csv).
 Otherwise, it will be dropped from the output.
 * Each record **may** include a `date` column, which must be ISO 8601 format (i.e. `YYYY-MM-DD`).

-To make writing pipelines easier, a default implementation [`DataPipeline`](lib/pipeline.py) already includes a lot of the functionality that is likely to be used by a standard data parsing routine, including downloading and conversion of raw resources into a pandas `DataFrame`.
-See the [template pipeline](pipelines/_template/srcname_pipeline.py) for a trivial example which subclasses the `DataPipeline` implementation.
+To make writing pipelines easier, a default implementation [`DataSource`](lib/pipeline.py) already includes a lot of the functionality that is likely to be used by a standard data parsing routine, including downloading and conversion of raw resources into a pandas `DataFrame`.
+See the [template source](pipelines/_template/srcname_pipeline.py) for a trivial example which subclasses the `DataSource` implementation.

-### Pipeline Chain
+### Data Pipeline
-A `PipelineChain` object wraps a list of individual `Pipelines` and is defined in a `config.yaml` file.
-Each pipeline is executed in order and the output is combined into a single data table.
-When values for the same `key` (or, if present, `date`-`key` pair) overlap, the value present in the last pipeline in the list is chosen.
-For example, if `pipeline1` outputs `{key: AA, value: 1}` and `pipeline2` outputs `{key: AA, value: 2}`, then the combined output will be `{key: AA, value: 2}` -- assuming that `pipeline2` has a higher index than `pipeline1` in the list.
-For this reason, you should order your pipelines from less trustworthy to more trustworthy, so the less trustworthy values can be overwritten if more trusted data is available.
+A `DataPipeline` object wraps a list of individual `DataSource`s and is defined in a `config.yaml` file.
+Each data source is processed in order and the output is combined into a single data table.
+When values for the same `key` (or, if present, `date`-`key` pair) overlap, the value present in the last data source in the list is chosen.
+For example, if `source1` outputs `{key: AA, value: 1}` and `source2` outputs `{key: AA, value: 2}`, then the combined output will be `{key: AA, value: 2}` -- assuming that `source2` comes after `source1` in the list.
+For this reason, you should order your data sources from less trustworthy to more trustworthy, so the less trustworthy values can be overwritten if more trusted data is available.

-`PipelineChain` objects define the schema of the output table.
-Individual `Pipeline` objects that are part of the schema may output some or all columns defined in the schema, but columns not in the schema will be filtered out in the final output.
+`DataPipeline` objects define the schema of the output table.
+Individual `DataSource` objects that are part of the pipeline may output some or all columns defined in the schema, but columns not in the schema will be filtered out in the final output.

 ### Overview
 The following diagram summarizes the architecture: